Hazardous Chemical Storage

 Hazardous chemicals must be appropriately stored to ensure the safety of students, faculty and staff at the University.
 Most hazardous chemicals fall into one or more of the following categories:

 Corrosive materials should be stored in safety cabinets specifically designed for them.
 If necessary, they may be stored under a fume hood.
 Due to fumes that are often present, most concentrated corrosives should only be worked with under a fume hood as well.
-There are further precautions that should be taken when storing acids.
-Additional information is available through Brookhaven National Laboratory.

 Organic acids, such as acetic and formic acids should not be stored with inorganic acids such as hydrochloric and nitric acids.
 Organic acids may react violently with inorganic acids potentially resulting in dangerous fumes and fires.
 If it is necessary to store them in cabinets that also contain inorganic acids, they will need to be separated by using spill trays or buckets to prevent mixing.